NazariyDA/Sales-motion/README.md

 <img width="15" height="15" alt="image" src="https://github.com/user-attachments/assets/f35489d1-c8a5-4471-9b95-d5fb263625ac" /> **Recommendation:** Launch targeted campaigns for older age groups and men.

 * ### Top Customers by Revenue
-The top 10 customers generate approximately 7% of total revenue, indicating loyalty without excessive dependence.
+The top 5 clients generate a total revenue of 482,268, which accounts for 3.32% of the total revenue (14,536,589)

 | Customer         | Revenue   |
 |-----------------|-----------|